I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_file_id_extd_both_dir_information.md

 ## Members

-`AllocationSize`

-File allocation size, in bytes.
-Usually, this value is a multiple of the sector or cluster size of the underlying physical device.
+`NextEntryOffset`

+Byte offset of the next <b>FILE_ID_EXTD_BOTH_DIR_INFORMATION</b> entry, if multiple entries are present in a buffer.
+This member is zero if no other entries follow this one.

+`FileIndex`

+Byte offset of the file within the parent directory.
+This member is undefined for file systems, such as NTFS, in which the position of a file within the parent directory is not fixed and can be changed at any time to maintain sort order.

+`CreationTime`

+Time when the file was created.

+`LastAccessTime`

+Last time the file was accessed.

+`LastWriteTime`

+Last time information was written to the file.

 `ChangeTime`

 Last time the file was changed.

-`CreationTime`

-Time when the file was created.

-`EaSize`

-Combined length, in bytes, of the extended attributes (EA) for the file.

 `EndOfFile`

 Absolute new end-of-file position as a byte offset from the start of the file. <b>EndOfFile</b> specifies the byte offset to the end of the file.
 Because this value is zero-based, it actually refers to the first free byte in the file.
 In other words, <b>EndOfFile</b> is the offset to the byte immediately following the last valid byte in the file.

+`AllocationSize`

+File allocation size, in bytes.
+Usually, this value is a multiple of the sector or cluster size of the underlying physical device.

 `FileAttributes`